Thinking of starting an agritourism business? Here’s what you need to know first

 Before you hang out the welcome sign, here’s what you need to know.

-1. Agritourism is more than just farm tours
+1. Agritourism is more than just farm stays

 Agritourism includes any visitor experience linked to agriculture, such as: